lenarother/django-dataexporter/README.rst

 Requirements
 ------------

-django-dataexporter supports Python 3 only and requires at least Django 1.11.
+django-dataexporter supports Python 3 only and requires at least Django 2.
 In addition, the Python package ``openpyxl`` needs to be installed.

 Prepare for development
 -----------------------

-A Python 3.6 interpreter is required in addition to pipenv.
+A Python 3.6 interpreter is required in addition to poetry.

 .. code-block:: shell

-    $ pipenv install --python 3.6 --dev
-    $ pipenv shell
-    $ pip install -e .
+    $ poetry install

 Now you're ready to run the tests:

 .. code-block:: shell

-    $ pipenv run py.test
+     $ poetry run pytest

 Resources